Dialectical Behavior Therapy

 Core Mindfulness: Core mindfulness helps individuals to be aware of their subtle feelings, thoughts, and urges as well as their connection to the world in the present moment.
 It also helps you to focus on one thing at a time.

 Distress Tolerance: Distress Tolerance helps you enhance adaptive strategies to cope with crises so as not to make the situations worse than they already are.
-This module also help you develop the acceptance of reality as it is.
+This module also helps you develop the acceptance of reality as it is.
 Strategies for addictive behaviors fall in this module, too.

 Interpersonal Effectiveness: Interpersonal skills are extremely important to balance getting what you want in life, maintaining important relationships, and reserving self-respect.
 In this module, we learn to validate others and ourselves.
 It is also important that we heal from past invalidations.